Preamble by Steve Siciliano

-The Siciliano’s Homebrew Party will be held this year on Saturday, May 20, from 12 p.m. to 6 p.m. in the enclosed shelter at Johnson Park.
-Tickets will go on sale Monday, March 20.
+The Siciliano’s Homebrew Party will be held this year on Saturday, May 21, from 12 p.m. to 6 p.m. in the enclosed shelter at Johnson Park.
+Tickets will go on sale Monday, April 11.
 Seating is limited so if you plan on attending this homebrew event — one of Beer City USA’s most popular — you are encouraged to buy your tickets early.
-Here are the details you need to know:
+Here are the pertinent details:

 - Bring some homebrew to drink and share.
 If you are not a homebrewer simply bring a six-pack or two of your favorite beer.

 - Tickets are $45.00 and must be paid in advance with cash, check or credit card either in person at Siciliano's Market or over the phone.
 Tickets purchased over the phone may be picked up on the day of the party.

 - Please note that party attendees will again be receiving T-shirts this year and we will be asking for sizes at the time you purchase your ticket.
 If you are purchasing tickets for a spouse, friend, family member or significant other, you will need to know the correct size.
 Please don’t guess.